Breath awareness – the bridge between body, emotions, energy, and spirit.

 Bamboo breathing technique

-Inhale as deeply as possible and then exhale slowly, breaking the breath into segments, with one second pause between them (the exhalation should resemble the bamboo stalk, which consists of several interrupted segments).
+Inhale as deeply as possible and then exhale slowly, breaking the breath into segments, with a one-second pause between them (the exhalation should resemble the bamboo stalk, which consists of several interrupted segments).
 In doing so, you remove more air than when you exhale all the air at once.

-Cover one nostril with your finger, take a deep breath and then exhale through the mouth.
-After repeating this process for a few times, change the nostril and do the same.
+Cover one nostril with your finger, take a deep breath, and then exhale through the mouth.
+After repeating this process a few times, change the nostril, and do the same.
 It is said that this breathing exercise stimulates both brain hemispheres at the same time.

 Put your hand on your abdomen and imagine that there is a bubble that slowly fills and empties with air.
 Imagine that when you breathe in, a positive state enters, and tensions are removed as you exhale.

 For starters, it would be ideal to practice these techniques in a quiet and airy place.
 You should sit in a comfortable position with your back straight, close your eyes to facilitate concentration, and focus the attention on your breathing.
 For a few seconds, simply observe the pace and quality of your breathing without interfering.

 Practice these techniques at different times during the day, each session lasting a few minutes: in the morning after we wake up with the window open (even during the cold season, dressed appropriately of course).
 The effects are immediate and proportional to the duration, increasing noticeably.

 Studies regarding this matter have shown that the mere control of the breath induces deep relaxation and increases the body’s temperature, favoring a state of peace.
 The breathing therapy is very effective in the treatment of many ailments, such as: